mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-CrossSheetReference object with the following attributes:sourceSheetId: sheetId for data sourceEither two or all of the following:endColumnId: Defines ending edge of range when specifying one or more columns.
+CrossSheetReference object with the following attributes:
+sourceSheetId: sheetId for data source
+Either two or all of the following:endColumnId: Defines ending edge of range when specifying one or more columns.
 Must be used with startColumnId.endRowId: Defines ending edge of range when specifying one or more rows.
 Must be used with startRowId.startColumnId: Defines beginning edge of range when specifying one or more columns.
 Must be used with endColumnId.startRowId: Defines beginning edge of range when specifying one or more rows.
-Must be used with endRowId.name (optional): unique name for reference.
+Must be used with endRowId. name (optional): unique name for reference.
 If you omit this parameter, Smartsheet will autogenerate a name.

 **Type:** object